csci-4452-spring25/team-4/docs/overview.md

 # Cloud-Native Spring Boot on AWS

-Welcome to the documentation for this cloud-native web application, built with **Spring Boot**, provisioned with **Terraform**, deployed on **AWS ECS**, and automated via **GitHub Actions**.
+Welcome to the documentation for this cloud-native web application.
+It's built with **Spring Boot**, provisioned with **Terraform**, deployed on **AWS ECS**, and automated via **GitHub Actions**.
 This project demonstrates a modern DevOps workflow, scalable infrastructure, and robust CI/CD practices.

 ## 🚀 Quick Overview
 - **Language:** Java (Spring Boot)